 Think of the times when you just had a gut reaction, or followed your gut instincts…Long before neuroscientists could study the gut brain, we all knew it existed.

-Two-thirds of your triune brain (the limbic system and brain stem), the right hemisphere, and the whole peripheral nervous system are devoted to non-verbal, non-rational, non-analytical body-based processes.
+The whole peripheral nervous system is devoted to non-verbal, non-rational, non-analytical body-based processes.
 Your body has its own intelligence, and it has nothing to do with the functions of the brain in your head.

 So if something is keeping you stuck, and traditional “understanding of the problem” isn’t changing anything, then the best way out is through your body.